-There is no similar policy in the Adopted 1998 Local Plan.
+6.6.4 There is no similar policy in the Adopted 1998 Local Plan.
 No changes have been proposed to this policy as a result of the sustainability appraisal of the draft policy.
+No changes have been made to the policy itself through either as a result of the Draft Consultation or sustainability appraisal process, however a number of amendments have been made to the explanatory text supporting the policy in response to consultation comments received during the consultation on the Draft Plan.

-There is no similar policy in the Adopted 1998 Local Plan and as a result there is no indication of how often this policy will be used, or how effective this it will be in respect of controlling development within residential gardens.
-The policy was suggested by Development Management Officer who felt this would be useful in the Plan to help control the over domestification of gardens.
+6.6.5 There is no similar policy in the Adopted 1998 Local Plan and as a result there is no indication of how often this policy will be used, or how effective this it will be in respect of controlling development within residential gardens.
+The policy was suggested by Development Management officers who felt this would be useful addition to the Plan to help control the over domestication of gardens.

-This policy would influence development control decisions through the whole of the Plan Period.
+6.6.6 This policy would influence development control decisions through the whole of the Plan Period.

-No cumulative or synergistic impacts are identified.
+6.6.7 No cumulative or synergistic impacts are identified.

-6.1.7 Policy H27 Residential Extensions and other Householder Development i) ii) Are of a scale and character in keeping with the property; and
+6.7 Policy H27 Residential Extensions and other Householder Development ii) Are not unduly detrimental to the amenities of adjoining properties or the general character of the area.

-Extensions and alterations to dwellings or the erection or alteration of out buildings, annexes, structures and boundary treatments within residential gardens, will be permitted provided that the proposals:
+Extensions and alterations to dwellings or the erection or alteration of outbuildings, annexes, structures and boundary treatments within residential gardens, will be permitted provided that the proposals: